particle-iot/docs/src/content/reference/device-os/wifi-setup-options.md

 ### Device name

 By default, the device name that appears in the BLE advertising packet is something like "P Series-AB123X".
-The last 6 characters match the last 6 characters of the serial number, which is printed on the serial number sticker and also encoded in the data matrix code on the label.
+The last 6 characters match the last 6 characters of the serial number, which is printed on the serial number sticker and also encoded in the data matrix code (looks similar to a QR code) on the label.

 Imagine you are in a classroom with many people configuring their devices at the same time.
 This makes sure the correct device is selected when there are multiple devices in BLE range.

-You can set a custom name base, such as your company or product name by changing a setting in the DCT (configuration flash).
+You can set a custom name base, such as your company or product name instead of "P Series" by changing a setting in the DCT (configuration flash).

 You can also set the entire name to a fixed string from your product firmware, eliminating the serial number part.
 If you do not expect your customers to be configuring multiple devices in close proximity, this can simplify the setup experience by eliminating the need to scan the data matrix sticker if you also use a fixed mobile secret, as described in the next section.

+It is also possible to use a fixed mobile secret and a custom name base, but still including the last 6 characters of the serial number.
+This is useful if you think your customers may be configuring multiple devices in close proximity, but you do not want to implement scanning of the data matrix code.
+In this scenario, the customer only needs to type a 6-character alphanumeric code (the last 6 characters of the serial number), which you could easily put on a sticker on the outside of your product.

 ### Encryption